Police

 Dry your hands on a clean towel.

-Hepatitis B is endemic in the Marshall Islands.
-You should seek medical advice on vaccination if your lifestyle places you at risk of infection.
+Hepatitis B is endemic.
+Seek medical advice on vaccination if your lifestyle places you at risk of infection.

 Get vaccinated against mumps with the measles mumps rubella (MMR) vaccine (2 doses) before you go.